 Now that you’re in your new home, it’s time to experience 20 plus things that will make you love Manitoba more.
-A bonus is that, you can avail of most of them for free, or will cost you at least $15 or less:
+A bonus is that, you can avail of most of them for free, or will cost you at least $15 or less (Due to the COVID-19 pandemic, many events and public spaces are cancelled and closed until further notice.
+A good alternative are virtual tours and events.
+Stay safe everyone!):

 Discover the city through walking tours

-You can read about it in books and locate places on maps, but history comes alive during walking tours.
+You can read about it in books and locate places on maps, but history comes alive during walking tours (even a self-guided one).
 There are several you can take:

 - Take a self-guided tour and check out the city’s most prized architectural gem, the Legislative Building.
-Or take a guided tour with a twist: Hermetic Code Tour of the MB Legislative Building.
+Or take a guided tour.
+It’s free!

 - Learn about Manitoba’s founding father, Louis Riel, at the St. Boniface Cathedral-Basilica.